Novruz in Azerbaijan: how the country celebrates spring

 Novruz is full of vivid symbols:

-- Bonfires that people leap over for luck, a echo of the country's ancient fire traditions
+- Bonfires that people leap over for luck, an echo of the country's ancient fire traditions.
+The custom is to jump the flames and let them carry off the troubles of the year that is ending

-- Semeni — sprouted wheat grass grown on plates, symbolizing new life and the return of green
+- Semeni — sprouted wheat grass grown on plates, symbolizing new life and the return of green.
+Families start it weeks ahead so it is bright and tall by the holiday

 - Traditional sweets like pakhlava and shekerbura, baked in every home for the holiday